nischaalc/paata/README.md

 Later on, I will be adding support for:

 * *rgba*, making **Paata** an ideal color picker for web developers.
-* Options to generate *complementary* color schemes based on the user generated color.
+* An option to generate *complementary* colors based on the user generated color.